product-definition-center/pdc-client/README.markdown

 This is much more user friendly user interface.
 A single invocation can perform multiple requests depending on what subcommand you used.

+The `pdc` client supports Bash completion if argcomplete Python package is installed.

+If you installed client from rpm package, the completion file `pdc.bash` has been installed to `/etc/bash_completion.d/`.

+For developers or users who try to run `pdc` from source, to enable completion, run this in your terminal (assuming pdc is somewhere on path).

+    eval "$(register-python-argcomplete pdc)"

+or put `pdc.bash` to `/etc/bash_completion.d/`.

 ## Python API

 When writing a client code interfacing with PDC server, you might find